UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 TXU Energy offers lifestyle and solar buyback plans, while TriEagle Energy provides simpler 100% renewable plans.

-If sustainability is a priority for you, both companies offer ways to support renewable energy, though they approach it differently.
+If sustainability is a priority for you, both companies offer ways to support renewable energy, though they approach this eco-conscious alternative very differently.

-TriEagle Energy keeps it simpler with their “Green Eagle” plans.
-These are typically 100% renewable plans backed by Renewable Energy Certificates (RECs).
-They don’t usually offer the complex time-of-use structures or solar buyback programs that TXU does.
-If you’re focused on shrinking your carbon footprint, a 100% renewable plan is an environmentally mindful choice compared to a standard mix.
+TriEagle Energy keeps it much simpler with their “Green Eagle” plan add-ons.
+These are typically 100% renewable energy packages backed by Renewable Energy Certificates (RECs).
+They do not usually offer complex time-of-use structures or solar buyback programs.
+If you are strictly focused on shrinking your carbon footprint without installing panels, their 100% renewable plans are an environmentally mindful choice.

-Eco Edge: Don’t just trust the name of the plan.
-Look for the “Renewable Content” percentage on the EFL.
-A standard plan in Texas is about 20–30% renewable by default, but true green plans will list 100%.
+🌱 Eco Edge: Do not just trust the marketing name of the plan.
+Always look for the “Renewable Content” percentage on the EFL.
+A standard mix plan in Texas is about 20% to 30% renewable by default, but true green plans will explicitly list 100%.

 Infographic comparing TXU Energy and TriEagle based on lifestyle, budget, and contract renewal.